mbrezu/Shovel/csharp/docs/CsharpWebGuessNumber.md

 If b), we need to do the HTTP equivalent of `Console.ReadLine`.
-This means writing the page accumulated so far to the HTTP response, add a frame with a text box and focus the textbox (to make it easy to enter the number or character and to make sure that the form is visible - the user doesn't need to scroll down to see it).
+This means writing the page accumulated so far to the HTTP response, add a form with a text box and focus the textbox (to make it easy to enter the number or character and to make sure that the form is visible - the user doesn't need to scroll down to see it).